riscv/sail-riscv/lean_emulator/README.md

 lake exec lean_riscv_emulator -- path/to/riscv/binary.elf
 ```

-You can download the Spike test ELFs by running the following
+You can test the emulator with the `riscv-test` suite by running the following

 ```
 ctest --test-dir build -R lean_emulator